tramseyer/cell-geolocation/README.md

 A self hosted cell tower geolocation server inspired by [Jan Jongboom](https://github.com/janjongboom/opencellid).

+You'll want to use this if you want to have the most complete, free and self hosted cell tower geolocation server.

 Underneath the hood, the following data sources are used in descending order:
 1. [OpenCellId: offline database](https://www.opencellid.org/downloads.php)
 2. [Mozilla Location Service: offline database](https://location.services.mozilla.com/downloads)